frictionlessdata/datapackage/data-packages/index.md

   a corollary, the name also SHOULD NOT include an indication of time range covered.

+* `resources` - a JSON array of zero or more JSON objects.
+Each JSON object describes one of the data resources in the package and MUST follow the specification for resource objects in the "Resource Information" section below.

 ### Strongly Recommended Fields

 In addition to the above fields, the following fields SHOULD be included in every package descriptor:

-* `resources` - a JSON array of objects that describe the contents of the package.
-The structure of the resource object is described in the "Resource Information" section.

 * `license` - is a field specifying the license under which the package is provided.